zenstackhq/zenstack-docs/blog/nest-api/index.md

 }
 ```

-By moving authorization into the schema declaratively, we've make our controller code much cleaner.
-What's even better is that, if you need to add more API endpoints in the future, as long as the security requirements don't change, the access policies will continue protecting them without any extra work.
+By moving authorization into the schema declaratively, we've made our controller code much cleaner.
+Even better, if you need to add more API endpoints in the future, as long as the security requirements don't change, the access policies will continue protecting them without any extra work.

 Your schema has become the single source of truth for your data and their rules.